Contributed Story: Inside Look at Business in China

 Textbooks on Chinese culture contrast the Chinese “holistic” way of thinking versus the Western “analytic” style.
 I haven’t figured out what “holistic” thinking means, but I know I have zero respect for it.

-I was less successful on other things, like Google ads.
+I was less successful on other things, like Google Ads.
 One of the company’s products was mosquito nets.
 The sales peon focused most of his online efforts on Uganda.
-I asked why he chose this particular country.
+I asked why he chose this particular market.
 “Uganda is in Africa, and Africa has a lot of mosquitoes.”
 He could have made a worse choice I guess, but did he consider internet connectivity?
 Or that the average web surfer is looking to buy one mosquito net, not 10,000 per our minimum order quantity?
 No.

 The company didn’t subscribe to a single trade magazine and, so far as I could tell, nobody read industry news.
-At trade shows most Chinese companies send junior employees and just to give “face” to their local or provincial governments in exchange for favorable treatment.
+At trade shows most Chinese companies send junior employees to give “face” to their local or provincial governments in exchange for favorable treatment.
 Blatant ignorance at Chinese companies, however, may be ideal considering my second point.

 Copying is ABSOLUTELY RAMPANT.